mdolab/pyhyp/doc/index.rst

 must be all greater than zero.

 .. pyHyp boundary conditions example.
-   Written by: Ney Seco (February 2016)
+   Written by: Ney Secco (February 2016)
-   Editted by:
+   Edited by:

 .. _pyhyp_cgns: